 The trustees can pay for any capital items that are required by the settlor i.e. a specially adapted home, specialist equipment, replacement household goods etc. The trustees can pay for holidays for the injured party and carers but they will not normally remit “income” directly to the beneficiary’s bank account so as not to interfere with means tested benefits.

 If the individual is eligible, the trustees may be able to claim special tax treatment in the form of a “vulnerable person election” and the trust will be treated and taxed as a “vulnerable trust”.
 The relevant form is VPE1.
+For the avoidance of doubt, this is not required for a bare trust.

 Where the settlor is the only person capable of benefitting, then the gift into trust is not an occasion of charge given that nothing is leaving the estate and the trust property simply forms part of the death estate.
 Similarly, where the settlor ‘self-settles’ into a ‘disabled trust’ (S89 IHTA 1984) as referenced above, then again the property has not left the estate for IHT purposes.